IBM/max-developer-tutorial/modules/module2/README.md

    >  ```$ docker run -it -p 5000:5000 codait/max-object-detector```

-In preparation for this workshop we have created simple Node.js and Python web application stubs that you will complete by adding the code required to invoke the model microservice's prediction endpoint and process and visualize the results.
+In preparation for this tutorial we have created simple Node.js and Python web application stubs that you will complete by adding the code required to invoke the model microservice's prediction endpoint and process and visualize the results.

 Continue with the instructions for the programming language of your choice:
  * [Node.js](#consuming-using-nodejs)